Armstrong, Potter and Randall District Court and County Court Plan

 1. An attorney must meet general requirements for misdemeanor appointments;

 2. An attorney must have prior experience as either: (1) 1stor 2nd chair in at least 1 felony criminal case tried to a verdict before a jury, or (2) 1st chair in a combination of at least 2 Class A, Class B, or other misdemeanor cases in which incarceration of the accused is a possible sentence under the Texas Penal Code tried to a verdict before a jury .
-The styles and cause numbers of these cases must accompany the District Courts appointment application form;
+The styles and cause numbers of these cases must accompany the District Courts appointment application form; or,

 iii.
 First and Second Degree Felony Case Qualification Requirements